Disneyland Paris has, since it opened in 1992 become the most visited tourist attraction in Europe year after year.

 “I decided to take Lexie 5, Josh 8 and Lilly 14 in October, my parents came with us and we’d never been anywhere like this before.

 We went to Paris and the Disneyland Park by Eurostar from London.
-We stayed with the kids in the Disneyland Hotel right in the centre; it was expensive but really great and meant we could get access to the rides and the park really early.
-We had breakfast at our hotel with the Disney characters which got the day off to a fantastic start and really made the whole thing magical as far as Lexie was concerned.
-We ate in the evenings at different places but found the Hotel Cheyenne was acceptably priced, pretty good food, good service and the kids were happy!
-I think next time we would probably go for a lodge together now that we know our way round a bit and it would save money by us doing the catering ourselves.
+We stayed with the kids in the Dream Castle Hotel which was a 10 minute ride away on a free bus.
+It was really great and meant we could get access to the rides and the park really early.
+We had breakfast at our hotel with the Disney characters which got the day off to a fantastic start and really made the whole thing magical as far as the kids were concerned.
+We ate at the Earl of Sandwich at lunch times, good food, good service, not at all expensive, fantastic views from the terrace and the kids were happy!
+For evening meals our favourite place was Planet Hollywood – great atmosphere and really good fun.

 Lexie and Josh were really over excited pretty much from the moment we arrived until we got back home!
-They were racing about like crazy kids but no one seemed to mind and the staff there were fantastic with kids – obviously that’s their job but to my mind it takes some doing to keep it up day after day!
+They were racing about like crazy kids but no one seemed to mind and the staff there were fantastic, obviously that’s their job but to my mind it takes some doing to keep it up day after day!
 Lilly at 14 was trying hard not to be excited but she admitted that she thought it was “amazing” when we got there.
-Everyone seems to speak English there so language wasn’t the problem I thought it might be – I guess it’s the international language and common to people from different parts of Europe but it was a huge relief!
+Everyone seems to speak English so language wasn’t the problem I thought it might be, I guess it’s the international language and common to people from different parts of Europe but it was a huge relief!

-The place was spotlessly clean and unbelievably colourful, you felt as if you were taking part in a film with all these characters meandering about, the music playing, kids laughing and smiling at least most of the time – there were tears when they couldn’t have everything they wanted from the gift shop which I found a bit too expensive for my budget.
-Speaking of which, I did find the food expensive and coke drinks were out of the question with three kids to buy for so I’d recommend you take plenty of cans of fizzy drinks, sweets and snacks rather than buy them there.
+The place was spotlessly clean and unbelievably colourful, you felt as if you were taking part in a film.
+The music was playing non-stop, kids laughing and smiling at least most of the time, there were tears when they couldn’t have everything they wanted from the gift shop which I found a bit too expensive for my budget.
+Speaking of which, I did find that soft drinks were out of the question with three kids to buy for so I’d recommend you take plenty of bottles with you and sweets and snacks rather than buy them there.

-I’d recommend you really look at what’s on offer and what time everything starts from shows, stunt shows, dances, parades and rides – there is an enormous amount to do and the kids will want to do everything so if you’re not organised and know what’s going on and when – you could miss things.
+I’d recommend you really look at what’s on offer and what time everything starts from shows, stunt shows, dances, parades and rides, there is an enormous amount to do and the kids will want to do everything so if you’re not organised enough to know what’s going on and when, you could miss things and will find yourself rushing from one part of the park to another.

-I loved the parades – the look on the kids’ faces was an absolute joy, even cynical Lilly couldn’t help beaming when Micky Mouse came over – she says she doesn’t believe in magic but I think for a couple of days she suspended her grown up ways (I hope she doesn’t read this!).
+I loved the parade, the look on the kids’ faces was an absolute joy, even cynical Lilly couldn’t help beaming when Micky Mouse waved his wand in her direction, she says she doesn’t believe in magic but I think for a couple of days she suspended her grown up ways (I hope she doesn’t read this!).
 The events on offer do change from time to time so look on their website for what’s on.

 Next time, and I think there will be a next time (and I hope the younger ones don’t read this!)
-I would go for a bit longer and take a trip into Paris with Lilly on my own – it’s easy to get into Paris by train from Disneyland Paris and takes about 30 minutes.
+I would go for a bit longer and take a trip into Paris with Lilly on my own.
+It’s easy to get into Paris by train from Disneyland Paris and takes about35 minutes.

 The kids loved it, me and my Mum loved it and even my Dad who normally hates anything like this, had a great time because the happiness he got from seeing the kids’ enjoyment is priceless”.